gauravrao08/nagios/README.md

 On server like mysql:--

-ls /usr/lib64/nagios/plugins/  ==> plugin or script
-copy your script or plugin
+ls /usr/lib64/nagios/plugins/  ==> copy your script or plugin

 vim /etc/nagios/nrpe.cfg
 ```